Inspire Education Celebrate and Growing Community

 The Future of the Fiesta

-At the moment there are no plans for a Fiesta in 2013, but Shani and Tim are really happy to chat to anyone who would like to organise a similar event – we have learnt alot over the past few years!
+Partly because Tim and Shani have left Hulbert Street, there are no plans for similar Fiestas in the future, but we are really happy to chat to anyone who would like to organise a similar event – we have learnt alot over those years!